Desafiando el Destino: Music and lyrics

-In contrast to Becerra’s usual use of trap and reggaetón on her songs, "Desafiando el Destino" is a ballad.
-The song also features a gospel choir in the background.
+In contrast to Becerra's usual use of trap and reggaetón on her songs, "Desafiando el Destino" is a ballad that incorporates a gospel choir.

 Lyrically, the song is about Becerra and her parents Pedro and Irene, whom she is apologizing for not showing an amount of importance.
-She sings on how she’ll go against fate and everything else to show how much she loves them.
+She sings on how she'll go against fate and everything else to show how much she loves them.

 Critical reception

-Leila Cobo from Billboard praised the song, stating: "María Becerra shows a […] more powerful side in her soulful "Desafiando el destino". […] the song begins with a slow, piano introduction, which introduces Becerra's voice tinged with melancholy.
+Leila Cobo from Billboard praised the song, stating: "María Becerra shows a [more] powerful side in her soulful "Desafiando el destino".
+The song begins with a slow, piano introduction, which introduces Becerra's voice tinged with melancholy.
 Touches of a gospel choir tastefully inserted into the simple arrangement add more drama to this beautiful song.
 Becerra should explore the idea of making more of this material."

-Rolling Stone critic Tomás Mier said: "Songs like "Perreo Furioso" and "Mandamientos" tap into the trap-reggaetón Becerra has done throughout her career, but on ballads like "Desafiando el Destino" dedicated to her parents […] she shows off her specific, yet relatable lyricism."
+Rolling Stone critic Tomás Mier said: "Songs like "Perreo Furioso" and "Mandamientos" tap into the trap-reggaetón Becerra has done throughout her career, but on ballads like "Desafiando el Destino" dedicated to her parents, [Becerra] shows off her specific, yet relatable lyricism."

 Commercial performance

 In Argentina, the song debuted at number 67 on the Billboard Argentina Hot 100 during the tracking week of 21 January 2023.
+The song reached a new peak of number 55 on the tracking week of April 8, 2023.

 Music video

 The music video for "Desafiando el Destino" was directed by Julián Levy and was released simultaneously with the song.

-The music video features clips from Becerra’s childhood in which her parents and siblings appear.
+The music video features clips from Becerra's childhood in which her parents and siblings appear.